CrowdStrike/ansible_collection_falcon/roles/falcon_configure/README.md

 - When using API credentials `falcon_client_id` and `falcon_client_secret`
   - **Sensor Download** [read]

-## Falcon Sensor Service

-For Linux/macOS, the Falcon Sensor service is automatically started after the sensor is installed (*although it will be in a failed state*).

-> [!WARNING]
-> The service will be in a failed state until the CID is set and the sensor is restarted.

-This role will restart the Falcon Sensor service after the CID is set, along with any other configuration options.

 ## Dependencies

-- Privilege escalation (sudo) is required for this role to function properly.
+- Privilege escalation (sudo/runas) is required for this role to function properly.
+  > See [Privilege Escalation Requirements](../../README.md#privilege-escalation-requirements) for more information.
-- The Falcon Sensor must be installed
+- The Falcon Sensor must be installed on the target host

-> [!IMPORTANT]
-> The role automatically handles privilege escalation so you do not need to set `become: true` in your playbook.
+  > See the [falcon_install](../falcon_install/README.md) role to learn more about installing the Falcon sensor.

 ## Example Playbooks